PierreC12033/node-nikita/packages/file/src/download.coffee.md

 If cache is used, signature validation is always active, and md5sum is automatically calculated if neither sha256, sh1 nor md5 is provided.

-## Options

-* `cache` (boolean, optional)
-  Activate the cache, default to true if either "cache_dir" or "cache_file" is activated.
-* `cache_dir` (string, optional)
-  Path of the cache directory.
-* `cache_file` (string|boolean, optional)
-  Cache the file on the executing machine, equivalent to cache unless an ssh connection is provided.
-If a string is provided, it will be the cache path.
-  By default: basename of source
-* `cookies` (array)
-  Extra cookies to include in the request when sending HTTP to a server.
-* `force` (boolean)
-  Overwrite target file if it exists.
-* `force_cache` (boolean)
-  Force cache overwrite if it exists
-* `gid` (number|string, optional)
-  Group name or id who owns the target file.
-* `http_headers` (array)
-  Extra  header  to include in the request when sending HTTP to a server.
-* `location` (boolean)
-  If the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.
-* `md5` (MD5 Hash)
-  Hash of the file using MD5.
-Used to check integrity
-* `mode` (octal mode)
-  Permissions of the target.
-If specified, nikita will chmod after download.
-* `proxy` (string)
-  Use the specified HTTP proxy.
-If the port number is not specified, it is assumed at port 1080.
-See curl(1) man page.
-* `sha1` (SHA-1 Hash)
-  Hash of the file using SHA-1.
-Used to check integrity.
-* `sha256` (SHA-256 Hash)
-  Hash of the file using SHA-256.
-Used to check integrity.
-* `source` (path)
-  File, HTTP URL, GIT repository.
-File is the default protocol if source is provided without any.
-* `target` (path)
-  Path where to write the destination file.
-* `uid` (number|string, optional)
-  User name or id who owns the target file.

 ## Callback parameters

 * `err` (Error)